 Musical performances and artist discussions on the theme of Flamboyant Nature take place on Thursday 11 May.
 Queer artist PriestX, singer/songwriter/producer NAALA and DJ, performer and educator Thempress.

 The musical theme continues on Tuesday 16 May when Blues experts Michael Roach and Christian O’Connell lead a conversation on Paul Oliver’s trip to the US in 1960.
 Paul Oliver was a Blues scholar whose work uncovered the origins and development of the music, and the hidden lives of African Americans during segregation.

-For a full programme of events and details on how to book visit this webpage.
+For a full programme of events and details on how to book visit the festival page.